Best Dental Insurance For Seniors on Medicare

 - Coverage for Major Services (including implants): 20% in year one, increasing to 50% after year one.

-- High Annual Maximums: Up to $3,000 (after year two), allowing more coverage for costly procedures like implants.
+- High Annual Maximums: Up to $3,500 (after year one), allowing more coverage for costly procedures like implants.

-- No Waiting Periods: Unlike Cigna and Delta Dental, Ameritas offers next-day coverage for most services, though major work starts at lower coverage in the first year.
+- No Waiting Periods: Unlike Delta Dental, Ameritas offers next-day coverage for most services, though major work starts at lower coverage in the first year.

 2. Cigna (Limited Implant Coverage)